Jan. 6 panel votes for contempt charges against Mark Meadows

 Terwilliger noted that the contempt statute has been used infrequently over time and argued that a contempt referral of a senior presidential aide "would do great damage to the institution of the Presidency."

-In a transcript of the deposition that Meadows skipped, released as part of Sunday's report, an unnamed member of the panel's investigative staff detailed several of the questions he would have been asked had he shown up.
+"Hey, Mark, protestors are literally storming the Capitol," read one text.
+"Breaking windows on doors.
+Rushing in.
+Is Trump going to say something?"

+Another appeared to come from a member in the House chamber.
+"There's an armed standoff at the House Chamber door," the text read, according to the panel.

-Many of the questions center on Trump's efforts to overturn the election in the weeks before the insurrection, including Meadows' outreach to states and his communications with members of Congress.
+If Meadows had appeared for his deposition, lawmakers had planned to ask him about Trump's efforts to overturn the election in the weeks before the insurrection, including his outreach to states and his communications with members of Congress.

+As part of its list of questions for Meadows, the panel says it wanted to know more about whether Trump was engaged in discussions regarding the response of the National Guard, which was delayed for hours as the violence escalated and the rioters beat police guarding the Capitol building.

 Associated Press writer Eric Tucker contributed to this report.